AntoineSoetewey/datanalyze/content/docs/hosting-deployment/index.md

 ---
+title: "Hosting & Deployment"
-date: "2020-08-07"
+date: 2020-08-07
-description: Learn how to deploy a Congo site.
 draft: false
+description: "Learn how to deploy a Congo site."
-slug: hosting-deployment
+slug: "hosting-deployment"
-tags:
-- hosting
-- deployment
-- docs
-- github
-- netlify
-- render
-title: Hosting & Deployment
+tags: ["hosting", "deployment", "docs", "github", "netlify", "render"]
 ---

 There are many ways to deploy your Hugo website built with Congo.
 The theme is designed to be flexible in almost any deployment scenario.